square/workflow/swift/Samples/Tutorial/Tutorial1.md

 ## Setup

+To follow this tutorial:
-Start by getting the project set up, by running `bundle exec pod install` in `Tutorial` to get the cocoapods installed.
+- Open your terminal and run `bundle exec pod install` in the `swift/Samples/Tutorial` directory.

-Then open `Tutorial.xcworkspace` and run the target `Tutorial` to ensure that it builds.
+- Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.

 The `TutorialBase` pod in `Frameworks` will be our starting place to build from.